 - 1. Each country shall be invited to submit its best film to the Academy.
 Selection of that film shall be made by one approved organization, jury or committee that should include artists and/or craftspeople from the field of motion pictures.
-A list of the selection committee members must be submitted to the Academy no later than FRIDAY, JUNE 28, 2019.
-Countries submitting for the first time, or which have not submitted for the previous five years, must present a list of selection committee members and application materials for Academy approval by Tuesday, December 31, 2019, for eligibility in the following (93rd) Awards year.
-A country need not submit a film every year. - 2.
+A list of the selection committee members must be submitted to the Academy no later than MONDAY, AUGUST 31, 2020 or by the submission deadline published by the Academy.
+Countries submitting for the first time, or which have not submitted for the previous five years, must present a list of selection committee members and application materials for Academy approval by Thursday, December 31, 2020, for eligibility in the following (94th) Awards year.
+A country need not submit a film every year for awards consideration. - 2.
 Only one film will be accepted from each country as the official selection.
 Films can be submitted to the Academy as soon as they are selected. - 3.
 The Academy will provide online access to each country's approved selection committee so that the producer of the selected film can supply full production information. - 4.
+The following submission materials must be submitted to the Academy and must be received by 5 p.m.
+PT on Tuesday, December 1, 2020: - SPECIAL NOTICE: Due to concerns surrounding COVID-19, and for the health and safety of our staff, members and guests, Academy offices will remain closed through the end of the year.
+Staff will continue to work remotely.
+The processing of mail and parcels will be delayed.
+Submitters are highly encouraged to provide the required awards materials electronically at https://Submissions.oscars.org.

-The following submission materials must be submitted to the Academy by 5 p.m.
-PT on Tuesday, October 1, 2019: - Completed online submission forms - THREE 35mm or 70mm film prints or DCPs with accurate, legible English-language subtitles.
-The prints or DCPs submitted for Awards consideration must be identical in content and length to the print or DCP used in the film's qualifying theatrical release. - Digital content delivery - 50 DVDs of the entry, without trailers or other extraneous material, capable of playing on Region 0/NTSC standard definition DVD players.
+- Completed online submission forms - ONE 35mm or 70mm film print or DCP with accurate, legible English-language subtitles.
+The print or DCP submitted for Awards consideration must be identical in content and length to the print or DCP used in the film's qualifying theatrical release. - Digital upload of the film for streaming purposes - 50 DVDs of the entry, without trailers or other extraneous material, capable of playing on Region 0/NTSC standard definition DVD players.
 DVDs must be in individual paper sleeves and must include the film title, running time and country only.
-No artwork, promotional material, contact information, company name or film logo is acceptable on the DVD labels or sleeves - Full cast and credits list - Brief English-language synopsis of the film

-- Director's biography, filmography and photograph - 3 to 5 representative film stills, including a designated key frame - A poster from the film's theatrical release - Proof of advertising for the film's qualifying theatrical release - 5.
+No artwork, promotional material, contact information, company name or film logo is acceptable on the DVD labels or sleeves. - Full cast and credits list - Director's biography, filmography and photograph - 3 to 5 representative film stills, including a designated key frame - A poster from the film's theatrical release - Proof of advertising for the film's qualifying theatrical release - 5.
 Film prints, DCPs and DVDs submitted will be retained by the Academy throughout the voting process and are not available for loan.
 By submitting a film, the filmmaker agrees that the Academy has the right to make copies and distribute them for voting purposes only.
 The Academy will retain for its archives one print of every motion picture receiving a nomination for the International Feature Film award.
 Additional prints and DCPs of those films receiving nominations will be returned to the sender at the Academy's expense.